Hit Record — Course Admin

 Film in TikTok

-Open TikTok → tap the + button → film directly in-app.
-You get access to filters, teleprompter, timer, and basic editing all in one place.
+Open TikTok → tap + → film directly in-app.
+Access to teleprompter, timer, trending sounds, and auto-captions all in one place.

 Best for: talking-head videos, quick tips, daily content.
 Fastest path from idea to posted.